There are so many things to do at the library! But before you get started, you need a library card!

 Replacement of Lost or Damaged Items

-Replacement of an item in lieu of payment may be approved on a case by case basis by the Library Director or the Head of Reference.
+Replacement of an item in lieu of payment may be approved on a case by case basis by the Library Director.

 Borrowing privileges will be suspended when overdue fines and/or fees have reached the $10.00 maximum.